 We live in an age of technology, and it is truly amazing.
 Twenty years ago in some North Carolina communities, residents were a half hour or more from the nearest grocery store.
 Now you can shop for groceries on your phone.
 You can also file taxes on a tablet, use your voice to turn the heat up on your thermostat, and, seemingly, there isn’t anything you can’t do.
 So why not electronic wills?

 The legitimate fears of overexposure and criminal intent are some of the primary reasons our legal system remains archaic in many ways.
-For example we still require an original will (see our recent blog post on this topic here) and filing of deeds.
+For example, we still require an original will and the filing of deeds.
 Advancements are being made, but old-fashioned legal formalities have their place.
 In estate planning, these formalities are vital.
-That’s why electronic wills have failed to gain the traction many expected they would.
+That’s why electronics will have failed to gain the traction many expected they would.

 Before we dive in there, though, let’s lay some groundwork:

 What is an electronic will?
 Oversimplified, it is a digital document that is electronically signed by the testator, witnesses, and notaries.

 What is the benefit?
 Assuming other digitally signed documents, such as powers-of-attorney, are acceptable, individuals could have an attorney draft, sign, and implement their estate plan without ever leaving their home.

 Where are they allowed?
 Currently, only Nevada recognizes an electronic will as a valid will.

 Are Electronic Wills the Way of the Future?